English > Europa Uomo

 For some time there has been a debate about when should men have their first PSA test?
 Some suggested that if this were done at say 40 years, any men showing any elevation in PSA levels could be monitored closely while the rest might not need any further attention for many years.
 There is no consensus yet on this approach, but the journal Urology December 2017 edition reports on a trial involving men in their 40s who had an median follow-up of 17.2 years.
 The results indicate a significant increase in the risk of prostate biopsy and a diagnosis of low risk prostate cancer with any measurable reduction in the risk of prostate cancer death in this low-risk population.

-EAU Guidelines: [Full text at http://uroweb.org/guideline/prostate-cancer/?type=pocket-guidelines]
+EAU Guidelines: [Full text at https://uroweb.org/guideline/prostate-cancer/?type=pocket-guidelines]

 Offer early PSA testing in well-informed men at elevated risk of having PCa: